Accepted Students Information

 Authorization to Transfer Funds – for students using loan money to pay for books from CU’s Barnes and Noble bookseller.
 Scroll down and click on “Transfer Book Bucks.”

-Accepting your Loans
+Accepting Your Loans

 You will be notified by the University’s Office of Financial Aid once your loans are awarded and ready to be accepted.
 This notification will be delivered via your Campbell University email.
 You may view a checklist of loan requirements on WebAdvisor.